Logan Roy: Early life

 Logan Roy's early life is elaborated in an animation made for the episode "Dundee" that was eventually cut and replaced by a scene where Kendall performs a rap song exalting his father.
-Roy was born in Dundee, Scotland in 1938, in a working class family.
+Roy was born on 29 October in Dundee, Scotland, United Kingdom in 1938, in a working-class family.
 His father died from a brain hemorrhage several years later.
-During World War 2, he was sent with his older brother Ewan to live with his uncle Noah in Quebec.
+During World War II, he was sent with his older brother Ewan to live with his uncle Noah in Quebec, Canada.
 In the episode "Church and State," Ewan recalls in a eulogy that during the journey, the two brothers were stranded at sea after their ship's engines had failed.
 Fearing attacks by German submarines, the two did not speak or move for three days.
 While Logan was enrolled at a boarding school, his baby sister, Rose, arrived to Canada.
 After falling ill and returning home, Rose died of polio, which would cause immense guilt for the rest of Logan's life as he believed he was responsible.
 In the episode "Austerlitz," he claims that Noah was physically abusive towards him throughout his childhood, which is indicated by scars across Logan's back.